boderg/the-bread-shed/TESTING.md

 # Testing

 Return back to the [README.md](README.md) file.

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you need to convince the assessors that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part, you should go over all of your project's features, and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Code Validation

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### HTML

 - I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
 - All files were validated using the live deployed site pages.
 - It was noted that all pages had the same error of 1 x closing div missing from the nav section.
 This was due to the code being re-used from the index file before correction.
-- The confirmation page had an space missing from content in the refresh meta tag.
+- The confirmation page had a space missing from content in the refresh meta tag.
 - All errors have been corrected as shown in the table below.

 | Page | W3C URL | Screenshot errors | Screenshot fixed | Notes |